runvnc/pubsub/README.md

 In the example above we subscribe to all messages with names containing the text `//myorg/chat/` and then publish a `hello` message to that name.
-In this application names represent simple message channels; other application may adopt a convention requiring data to have unique ids or have other constraints/schemes.
+In this application names represent simple message channels; other application may adopt a convention requiring names to have unique ids or have other constraints/schemes.

 The most compatible convention is to specify names as paths using